What is a cash flow score?

 How is a cash flow score different from a credit score?

 A traditional credit score is usually based on bureau data and past credit history.
-A cash flow score adds a different lens by looking at actual transaction behavior, such as income patterns, spending, liquidity, and recurring commitments.
-That makes it useful as an additional underwriting signal, especially where bureau data is incomplete or less predictive for certain segments.
-In practice, lenders can use a cash flow score alongside bureau scores and policy rules to make more informed decisions.
+A cash flow score adds a different lens by looking at current transaction behavior, including income, spending, liquidity, obligations, and balance recovery.

 Can a cash flow score help assess thin-file borrowers?